 When you consider any kind of music, you need to know that it’s just organized sound on a fundamental level.
 Whether your conscious mind is paying attention or not, your body takes cues from sounds and rhythms to either get energized or slow down accordingly.
 Sound therapists believe that your body contains energy frequencies in varying degrees.
 As you listen to music, sound therapy deconstructs it into pure sound, thereby having a significant effect on your emotions.

 The frequencies of sounds that you listen to every day can be used to re-attune your body’s energy frequencies whenever there’s an imbalance.
 Sound therapy is considered to be an integral part of health and wellness rituals.
 It has also been used as a form of therapy for neurological disorders.
-In fact, it’s fascinating how the brain functions and interacts with music
+In fact, it’s fascinating how the brain functions and interacts with music and heals itself in time.

 How Sound Therapy Helps You Heal